IsaacBreen/MixGammaVI/README.md

 ### Installing

-I recommend installing using pip as it will also install the prerequisites.
-Run
+The recommended way to install is using pip.
+This will also install all prerequisites.

 ```
 pip install mix_gamma_vi